jonathanpalma/cdmx-buildathon/cdmx-buildathon-app/AUDIO_SIMULATION.md

 ✅ **Intelligent Speaker Detection**
 - Channel-based speaker identification (most accurate)
+- **Word-level diarization** for mid-chunk speaker changes
+- Automatic speaker segmentation when speakers interrupt each other
 - Falls back to Deepgram ML diarization for overlapping speech
 - Heuristic-based detection for Whisper (when needed)

+✅ **Mid-Chunk Speaker Change Handling**
+- Detects when speaker changes within a single audio chunk
+- Example: "How are you today?
+[AGENT] **yep** [CUSTOMER] Great to hear!
+[AGENT]"
+- Splits chunks into speaker segments based on word-level timestamps
+- Displays each segment with correct speaker attribution
+- Prevents misattribution of interruptions and confirmations

 ✅ **Race Condition Prevention**
 - Sequence numbering for all chunks